This feature lets you manage consents to keep your lists GDPR compliant.

 How to get approval for personal data processing

-1. Go to My Contacts and choose the GDPR option from the left navigation menu:
+1. Go to My Contacts, find the Settings button at the top and choose the View GDPR option from the dropdown menu:

 2. Press Create a scope at the bottom of the menu

 The scope name field determines the form name visible on the domain.
-It also has an organisational function, as by the scope name you can easily understand which PR activity you were gathering consents for.
+It also has an organizational function, as, by the scope name, you can easily understand which PR activity you were gathering consent for.
 It's not visible in the GDPR email sent to your recipients, you set the subject line separately.

-Then, if you want to receive approval for data processing in relation to an organised contest, you can name your activity scope as e.g. Contest with prizes.
+Then, if you want to receive approval for data processing in relation to an organized contest, you can name your activity scope as e.g. Contest with prizes.
 Your purposes can include:

 - Collection of consents

 If you want to process data in accordance with other activities, you are obliged to list them in the form.
 This is how your target will be able to approve your request.
 Once set, purposes cannot be changed.